ElkaW77/Discord-bot-CapBot/README.md

 ### What does the Bot do?
 * posts Cap Emoji `(🧢)` in Chat, a text contains "cap"
 * posts no Cap Emojis `(❌🧢)` in Chat, a text contains "no cap"
-* responds to specific Id with Cap Emoji
+* always responds to specific Id with Cap Emoji

 ### How to work with the Bot?